-According to the Metropolitan Museum of Art in New York, which has the tapestries on display at its Cloisters museum in Manhattan, they were probably designed in Paris, but woven in Brussels.
+According to the Metropolitan Museum of Art in New York, which has the tapestries on display in Gallery 17 at its Cloisters museum in Manhattan, they were probably designed in Paris, but woven in Brussels.
 They were first documented in 1680, when they hung in the Paris home of François VI de La Rochefoucauld.
 By 1728, five of them decorated a bedroom at the family’s château in Verteuil, in western France.
 The tapestries, which are twelve feet tall and up to fourteen feet wide, were looted during the French Revolution but were recovered in the 1850s; by 1856, they had been restored and rehung in the chateau’s salon.
 In 1922, John D. Rockefeller, Jr., bought them for just over $1 million, and in 1937 he donated them to the Cloisters.
 Their monetary value today is virtually priceless.

 It is not known who created the tapestries, but there is a small cipher, showing the letters A and E intertwined by some rope, which may signify the artist or the owner of the work.
 From this slight hint, some experts think that Anne of Brittany commissioned the works to celebrate her marriage to Louis XII, but there is no conclusive proof.
 Despite the mystery, art historians have reveled in the chance to decipher them.

-Whatever their meaning, the Unicorn Tapestries are among the most impressive medieval artworks in existence.
+Whatever their meaning, the Unicorn Tapestries are among the most impressive and beautiful medieval artworks in existence.
 The work of perhaps several (if not several dozen) designers, painters, and weavers, their rich beauty keeps fascinating us today.